Colyford

-Colyford is a village in East Devon, England situated midway between Lyme Regis and Sidmouth on the A3052 road.
-To the north the village borders the town of Colyton and lies within the latter's civil parish boundaries.
-To the south is the seaside resort town of Seaton, separated from Colyford by the Seaton Wetlands, a series of nature reserves flanking the estuary of the River Axe.
+Colyford is a village and civil parish in the East Devon district, in the county of Devon, England.
+It is situated midway between Lyme Regis and Sidmouth on the A3052 road.
+To the north the village borders the town Colyton.
+To the south is the seaside resort town Seaton, separated from Colyford by the Seaton Wetlands, a series of nature reserves flanking the estuary of the River Axe.
 Colyford lies on the River Coly, which flows into the River Axe immediately to the east of the village.

-Colyford was formerly an Ancient Borough of long-standing and still elects a Mayor.
+Colyford was formerly an ancient borough.
+It was formerly in the civil parish of Colyton, on 1 April 2023 it became a civil parish in its own right.

 Features

 Colyford is served by St Michael's Church.
-There is also a post office, a butcher and two pubs.
+There are a post office, a butcher and two pubs.

 Colyton Grammar School dates from 1546 and made headlines in recent years as the first school to 'opt out' of local authority control and gain grant-maintained status and for achieving very high rankings in national examination league tables.

-Colyford is home to a petrol filling station built in 1927–8.
-Although it no longer sells fuel, the filling station still displays 1950's petrol pumps.
+Colyford is home to a petrol station built in 1927–8.
+Although it no longer sells fuel, the filling station still displays 1950s petrol pumps.

+The annual Goose Fayre is held on the last Saturday in September and draws crowds from all around.